LorCir28/uformer/README.md

-<h1 align="center">NN project: Schiavella (1884561), Cirillo (1895955)</h1>
+# NN project: Schiavella (1884561), Cirillo (1895955)

 # Uformer
 ### _A General U-Shaped Transformer for Image Restoration_

-This notebook presents the architecture and application of the Uformer neural network, presented in.
+This notebook presents the architecture and application of the Uformer neural network.
 It consists of a Transformer-based encoder-decoder structure.
 The innovations introduced in this architecture are:

 - A nonoverlapping window-based self-attention instead of global self-attention
 - A learnable multi-scale restoration modulator in the form of a multi-scale spatial bias to adjust features in multiple layers